Margaret Heffernan: Beyond Measure

 In Beyond Measure, Margaret Heffernan looks back over her decades spent overseeing different organizations and comes to a counterintuitive conclusion: it's the small shifts that have the greatest impact.
 Heffernan argues that building the strongest organization can be accelerated by implementing seemingly small changes, such as embracing conflict as a creative catalyst; using every mind on the team; celebrating mistakes; speaking up and listening more; and encouraging time off from work.
 Published by Simon & Schuster, this book was commissioned by TED.

+More Than A Dream

+This pamphlet is the text of Heffernan’s public Coleridge lecture, delivered in Bristol in 2016.
+It examines the writings of Mary Wollstonecraft, Charlotte Perkins Gilman and Shulamith Firestone.
+It was self-published in the style of eighteenth century pamphlets.

+Uncharted: How to Navigate the Future

+In this book, Heffernan examined the flaws in forecasting that show the world to be inherently complex and therefore unpredictable.
+How is one to deal with life and business, knowing that there is so much we don’t know, is her theme.
+It uses examples from the Bank of England, 3M, Dell Medical School, Buurtzorg, the Sagrada Família, the Coalition for Epidemic Preparedness Innovations and other institutions to demonstrate that not knowing the future need not be paralyzing.

+Embracing Uncertainty

+This book examines the degree to which artists are so frequently ahead of their times and asks what can be learned from the way that they live and work.
+Using an array of examples from music, painting, sculpture, poetry, novels and theatre, Heffernan traces the creative mindset and argues that all people are born creative and therefore have a capacity to deal with uncertainty in bold and unique ways.

+Broadcasting

+Heffernan is a frequent broadcaster for the BBC, where she has presented many programmes in the Analysis series, and on the TED House.
+She also appeared in Hard Talk and The Spark talking about "Uncharted: How To Navigate The Future".

 Awards

 Heffernan was named one of the Internet’s Top 100 by Silicon Alley Reporter in 1999, one of the Top 25 by Streaming Media magazine and one of the Top 100 Media Executives by The Hollywood Reporter.

 In 2001, her "Tear Down the Wall" campaign against AOL won the Silver SABRE award for public relations.
 In 2008, her documentary for BBC Radio 4 on the rise of female entrepreneurship, Changing the Rules, won the Prowess Media Award.

 Her two radio plays, Enron and Power Play, were broadcast on Radio 4 and nominated for a Sony award.

 In 2011, Wilful Blindness was a finalist for the Financial Times' Best Business Book award.

+In 2015, A Bigger Prize won the Transmission Prize.